Medieval Naming Guides: Other Early Cultures

 A Simple Guide to Classical Roman Naming Practices, by Aryanhwy merch Catmael

 A general discussion.
-Not medieval, of course, but early medieval naming in much of Europe evolved from Roman practices, so it is certainly relevent.
+Not medieval, of course, but early medieval naming in much of Europe evolved from Roman practices, so it is certainly relevant.

 "Roman Names" in The Private Life of the Romans by Harold Whetstone Johnston, Revised by Mary Johnston